-Let’s see how Google AdWords and Bing Ads compare in some basic aspects, such as display URLs, description text, keywords, and click-through rate.
+Let’s see how Google Ads and Bing Ads compare in some basic aspects, such as display URLs, description text, keywords, and click-through rate.

 Google and Bing both show display URLs underneath the ad headline.
 Bing highlights their display URLs with bold formatting.
-AdWords does not:
+Google Ads does not:

 Both Google and Bing offer a keyword research tool, broad match, and negative keyword targeting.
 The main difference between the two platforms is that the traffic volume for keywords is much lower on Bing.